 To learn more about our current people in mission, click here.

 "They were killing our neighbors.
 We had no choice but to flee."

-Ahmed and his family sold every possession they had to buy the first plane tickets out of Iraq when the Islamic state threatened their lives.
-Now this family of ten is living in a 12x12 room provided by the Syrian Orthodox Church.
-This family was able to escape the violence because international partners prepared a space to welcome them in.
+Ahmed and his family sold every possession they had to buy the first plane tickets out of Iraq when their lives were threatened.
+Now this family of ten is living in space provided by the National Evangelical Synod of Syria and Lebanon.

 Ahmed is just one of the tens of millions displaced people globally seeking a place of safety and peace for their family, uncertain when or if life will return to normal.
 Behind each number there is an individual with a rich history, a web of relationships, and God-given worth.
 Nobody wants to be a number.